ethereum-optimism/optimism/specs/rollup-node-p2p.md

 `<version>` list:

-- `0`: SSZ-encoded `ExecutionPayload`, with Snappy framing compression, matching the `ExecutionPayload` SSZ definition of the L1 Merge, L2 Bedrock and L2 Regolith versions.
+- `0`: SSZ-encoded `ExecutionPayload`, with Snappy framing compression, matching the `ExecutionPayload` SSZ definition of the L1 Merge, L2 Bedrock and L2 Regolith, L2 Canyon versions.
-- Other versions may be listed here with future network upgrades, such as the L1 Shanghai upgrade.
+- `1`: SSZ-encoded `ExecutionPayloadEnvelope` with Snappy framing compression, matching the `ExecutionPayloadEnvelope` SSZ definition of the L2 Ecotone version.

 The request is by block-number, enabling parallel fetching of a chain across many peers.